LLNL/Abmarl/docs/src/tutorials/tutorials.rst

 Full Tutorials
 ==============

-Admiral has some tutorials that demonstrate how to train, visualize, and analyze MARL policies.
+We provide tutorials that demonstrate how to train, visualize, and analyze MARL policies.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

    multi_corridor